-PM 6: Number and percent of persons' reviewed with documented presentation of available service options and freedom of choice of providers.
-N: Number of persons' reviewed with documented presentation of available service options and freedom of choice of providers.
-D: Total number of PSS reviewed.
+PM 6: Number and percent of persons reviewed with documented presentation of available service options and freedom of choice providers.
+N: Number of persons reviewed with documented presentation of available service options and freedom of choice providers.
+D: Total number of PSSs reviewed.

-Responsible Party for data collection/generation (check each that applies): Frequency of data collection/generation (check each that applies): Sampling Approach (check each that applie State Medicaid Agency Weekly 100% Review Operating Agency Monthly Less than 100% Review Representative Sample Confidence Interval = Sub-State Entity Quarterly Other Specify: Annually Stratified Describe Group:
+Responsible Party for data collection/generation (check each that applies): Frequency of data collection/generation (check each that applies): Sampling Approach (check each that applies): State Medicaid Agency Weekly 100% Review Operating Agency Monthly Less than 100% Review Sub-State Entity Quarterly Representative Sample Confidence Interval = 95% with a +/- 5% margin of error Other Annually Stratified ii.
+If applicable, in the textbox below provide any necessary additional information on the strategies employed by the State to discover/identify problems/issues within the waiver program, including frequency and parties responsible.

+Specify: Describe Group:

-Continuously and Ongoing Other Specify: Other Specify:
+Continuously and Ongoing Other Specify:

+Other Specify:

-Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis(check each that applies):
+Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis (check each that applies):

 State Medicaid Agency Weekly

 Operating Agency Monthly

 Sub-State Entity Quarterly

 Other Specify: Annually

 Continuously and Ongoing

 Other Specify: